datumbox/VernamVeil/README.md

 ### ⚡ Fast Vectorised `fx` Functions

 If you want to use fast vectorised key stream functions, install with both `numpy` and `cffi` enabled.
 The included `npsha256` C module provides a high-performance SHA-256 estimator for NumPy arrays, which is automatically used by `generate_polynomial_fx(..., vectorise=True)` when available.
-If not present, a slower pure-Python fallback is used.
+If not present, a slower pure NumPy fallback is used.

 For more details on the C module and its usage, see [`npsha256/README.md`](npsha256/README.md).